After 13 years on ABC's "Shark Tank," Kevin O'Leary has learned a few things about what makes a great pitch.

 "Great ideas are a dime-a-dozen.
 It's executional skills that are rare," O'Leary says.
 "If you combine the two, [you'll] start to see investors get interested."

 "That's become part of what it takes to launch a new product or service," O'Leary says.
-"Great taglines, great ideas, great visuals great demonstrations… [on] and and LinkedIn.
+"Great taglines, great ideas, great visuals great demonstrations… [on] Instagram and TikTok and LinkedIn.
 All of that is very much part of what I like to invest in."

 "Trends are recognized very quick now because of social media," he says.
 "We to see people tweeting about [a product or a service]… and markets are formed immediately to satiate that demand."